azer89/IllustratorPathConverter/README.md

 ![Screenshot 1](https://github.com/azer89/IllustratorPathConverter/blob/master/screenshot1.PNG)

 The plugin does not support splines, it only reads the anchor points, so the shapes must be sampled.

+You can add a stroke color and a fill color but make sure the colors are RGB.

 ![Screenshot 2](https://github.com/azer89/IllustratorPathConverter/blob/master/screenshot2.png)